sigstore/sigstore-blog/content/cosign-releases-bucket-deprecation.md

 # Update your GitHub Actions

-If you are using `cosign-installer`, our GitHub Action that installs Cosign, you may need to update the action _only if you are pinned by hash to a version earlier than v3.1.0_.
+If you are using `cosign-installer`, our GitHub Action that installs Cosign, you may need to update the action __only if you are pinned by hash to a version earlier than v3.1.0__.
 The following example shows how to update the action:

 ```
-uses: sigstore/cosign-installer@v3.1.1
+uses: sigstore/cosign-installer@6e04d228eb30da1757ee4e1dd75a0ec73a653e06 # v3.1.1
 ```
 or
 ```
-uses: sigstore/cosign-installer@6e04d228eb30da1757ee4e1dd75a0ec73a653e06 # v3.1.1
+uses: sigstore/cosign-installer@v3.1.1
 ```

 We apologize for any inconvenience this may cause.
 Thank you for your continued support of sigstore!